 They almost always deflect the blame elsewhere.
 Narcissists either ignore their contribution to the situation or insist that the other person (spouse, child, co-worker or etc.) made them do it.

 Narcissists often do know right from wrong, they just cannot allow something bad to be their fault.
-It is another manifestation of their supreme self-centeredness as well as a protection for their fragile ego.
+It is another manifestation of their supreme self-centeredness as well as protection for their fragile ego.
 It is also a primitive method of avoiding external repercussions.
+How to deal with a Narcissistic husband who blames you for everything?
+I will first explain why they always blame you.

 Why Is It Always YOUR Fault?